ManikRonin/In_The_Loop/README.md

-# In_The_Loop
+# In The Loop
 Project for my current portfolio.
-Designed for educational purposes only
+Designed for educational purposes only.